muratk3n/thirdwave/en/README.md

 ---

+Our anatomy has largely remained unchanged in the past 300K years, so yes, human history is much longer.

+---

 Hah.. says "fig as old as humanity itself"..
 Another case of confusing agro history with real history.
-We lived half a millon years before that.. doesnt that count?
+We lived thousands of years before this age.. doesnt that count?
 (Fig is only 5000 yrs old)

 ---